Estate Planning in the Carolinas

 As a full-service financial advisory firm that offers family-office style services to our clients, at Global View, we look at financial planning in 3 distinct time periods:

 - Your lifetime

 - Your lifetime after you can no longer manage your own financial affairs

 - After your death

-With an in-house estate planning attorney, accountant and team of financial advisors, we’re able to help clients in each phase of planning.
+With our team of financial advisors, we’re able to help clients in each phase of planning.
 Estate planning is an important element at every stage.

 Lifetime financial planning needs to address proper portfolio construction, tax planning and the execution of estate planning documents to ensure that you and your family are cared for during phases 2 and 3 described above.